-Austin, TX - Pet lovers in the Austin area should get their four-legged friends ready for the 2017 Austin Pet Expo™, the weekend of August 19 -20, at the Palmer Events Center.
+Austin, TX - Pet lovers in the Austin area should get their four-legged friends ready for the 2018 Austin Pet Expo™, the weekend of August 4-5, at the Travis County Expo Center.
 This free, indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!

 The expo will be packed with an abundance of local and nationally recognized veterinarians, groomers, trainers, retailers and organizations primarily geared towards pet lovers.
 Whether you’d like to learn, shop, play, or adopt, this is an event you won’t want to miss!

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for the expo tend to have a much better experience.
 Here are some valuable tips from the team at Amazing Pet Expos to help ensure that our guests have the best day possible:

 1. Only bring your pet along if it is well behaved, non-aggressive and doesn’t get stressed out in crowded, stimulating and noisy situations.
 There are all kinds of other animals, small children, wheelchairs and lots of people at the event.
 Your pet will be exposed to dogs barking, people speaking loudly on microphones, crowds clapping and attendees cheering.
 You know your pet best, so please use your best judgment to make sure that your pet will enjoy the expo just as much as you will.